rugbyprof/1063-Data-Structures/Assignments/N01/README.md

-## Free Homework 1 - Practice with arrays
+## Practice 1 - Practice with arrays
 #### Due: No Due Date

 #### Given